Corporation in Canada

-If the company goes bankrupt, then a shareholder will not lose more than his or her investment (unless the shareholder has provided personal guarantees for the company’s debts).
+If the company goes bankrupt, then a shareholder will not lose more than their investment (unless the shareholder has provided personal guarantees for the company’s debts).
 A creditor cannot sue shareholders for liabilities incurred by the corporation, even though shareholders are owners of the corporation.

 A corporation is able to hold after tax income and invest it in different projects without triggering any tax obligations for its owners.

 For example, a corporation is able to issue shares to those who invest money in the corporate business.
 Other forms of business must rely solely on their own money and loans.

 Ownership would be transfer to another persons and the corporation would still live on.
-Such continuous existence gives business greater stability and ability of planning over a longer term.
+Such continuous existence gives the business greater stability and ability to plan over a longer term.